 Loras recognizes the dignity of persons with disabilities and challenges them to grow in our supportive environment while developing the skills associated with active learners, reflective thinkers, ethical decision makers and responsible contributors.
-The Lynch Learning Center offers three levels of service for students with diagnosed disabilities.
+The Lynch Disability Resource & Cultural Center offers three levels of service for students with diagnosed disabilities.
 Each year, Loras challenges its students to make a positive difference in the community.
 And they always rise to the challenge–tenfold.

 Accommodations are provided for students with supporting individual documentation of the ongoing need for academic accommodations.
 Accommodations include extended time for exams and testing in a distraction-reduced setting and/or assistive technology.
 Students eligible for accommodations must submit a copy of their learning disability documentation and email us at firstname.lastname@example.org several weeks before their classes begin in the fall to schedule a meeting with one of our academic counselors.
 A completed accommodation intake form (provided by the Lynch Center) is required before the accommodation meeting is scheduled.
 Students are responsible for contacting the Lynch Disability Resource & Cultural Center to request an accommodation meeting with an academic counselor and for submitting documentation documentation directly to our office.
 Accommodations are available at no charge.